-'The reason we blow cinnamon into the home at the start of the month is that this marks the beginning of a new cycle, so it is the perfect opportunity for new, positive beginnings,' says May Shorrock, a Spiritual Wellness Expert at Burnt Beech.
+'The reason we blow cinnamon into the home at the start of the month is that this marks the beginning of a new cycle, so it is the perfect opportunity for new, positive beginnings,' says May Shorrock, a spiritual wellness expert at Burnt Beech.

 The expert explains that many people choose to blow cinnamon through their front door to 'attract abundance and prosperity throughout their entire home – and this ritual has stood the test of time.
 Cinnamon has been used for thousands of years in wealth-attracting rituals, so it has a lot of historical backing in this respect,' she says.

 And she is not alone in her observations.
-Charlotte Bailey, an Esoteric Expert and Metaphysical Practitioner from Typically Topical, similarly reinforces its power, adding that the metaphysical practice represents a gateway between our internal and outer world.
+Charlotte Bailey, an esoteric expert and metaphysical practitioner from Typically Topical, similarly reinforces its power, adding that the metaphysical practice represents a gateway between our internal and outer world.

 'By blowing it across the door, we’re inviting prosperity and abundance to cross from the outer world into our home, aka the internal world,' she says.

+However, while it is common to do so on the first day of a month, Charlotte explains that you can practice it at any point on the calendar.
 'This abundance can take the form of any good news: a new career, a job promotion, a sudden financial windfall, or a new connection,' she says.
 'Though, as with any spiritual routine, it’s the belief behind the practice that matters most.
 If you don’t believe in its ability to attract prosperity, you’ll never see it.'

 Is cinnamon toxic to cats?

 If you're living with pets, you may inevitably want to follow this ritual with caution.
-May refers to the ASPCA who suggests that cinnamon is non-toxic to cats – but it's still worth taking extra care around any animal.
+May Shorrock refers to the ASPCA who suggests that cinnamon is non-toxic to cats – but it's still worth taking extra care around any animal.